hiefs/melcap-terminal/README.md

+# MELCAP

-# Welcome to the Citadel Ministry of Education and Labor Career Advancement Program
+## Welcome to the MELCAP Program

-Please remember to complete your tasks.
+The Citadel Ministry of Education and Labor's Career Advancement Program help place new and veteran workers in new and exciting careers across the Citadel.
+There are no requirements to apply, simply share a little information, tell us about yourself and try out your new career!

+Not a great fit?
+You can always try another!

+Apply today!